-If a board member is found to be personally liable, they will be required to pay any debts or costs of the organisation from their own money or assets.
+If a board member is found to be personally liable, they will be required to pay any debts or costs incurred by the organisation due to their actions from their own personal money or assets.
 The board member may also be subject to fines, subject to disqualification from acting as a board member or, in extreme cases, be imprisoned.
-This will be the case regardless of whether the board member is a paid board member or a volunteer board member of the not-for-profit community organisation.
+This will be the case regardless of whether the board member is a paid board member or a volunteer board member of the not-for-profit organisation.